filipkloucek/Hackpad/README.md

 # Hackpad

 - Just followed hackclub's guided tutorial.
 It was really fun.
 Looking forward to make my own stuff :)
+/ update // added a few extra things.
+Prolly gonna use this for Spotify

 Used parts: